Donate Deakin

 Targeting the Infant Gut Microbiota through a Perinatal Educational Dietary Intervention

-The state of the gut microbiota (bacteria) during infancy may be relevant for development of the immune system and the brain.
-Animal studies highlight that there is a critical development window in early life, where disturbances in the gut microbiota (bacteria) cause problems with development of the immune system, metabolism and brain structure.
+The state of the gut microbiota during infancy may be relevant for development of the immune system and the brain.
+Animal studies highlight that there is a critical development window in early life, where disturbances in the gut microbiota cause problems with development of the immune system, metabolism and brain structure.

-How are we doing this study?
+How did we do this study?

-There is emerging evidence that a mother’s diet during pregnancy is related her infant’s gut microbiota.
-What we are not sure about is whether it’s possible to change the infant gut microbiota by giving mothers a different diet.
-We are doing the ‘Healthy Parents, Healthy Kids’ study because we want to know whether the maternal diet can alter the microbiota that babies are colonised with in the first month of life.
-We are trialling a dietary intervention delivered during the third trimester of pregnancy and comparing it against the advice that women receive from their health care provider.
+There is emerging evidence that a mother’s diet during pregnancy is related to the infant’s gut microbiota.
+What remained unclear was whether it was possible to change the infant gut microbiota by modifying the maternal diet.
+We conducted the Healthy Parents, Healthy Kids study to determine whether the maternal diet could influence the microbiota that babies were colonised with in the first month of life.
+The study trialled a dietary intervention delivered during the third trimester of pregnancy and compared it with the standard advice typically provided by health care professionals.

-What are we hoping to find?
+What were we hoping to find?

 Results from this study